Zihang97/Peer-to-Peer-Chat/README.md

 ## User stories

-- I, the client, should be able to send messages to each other and edit them.
+- I, the client, should be able to send messages to each other.

-- I, the client, should be able to see contacts and choose one or many to chat with,
+- I, the client, should be able to see contacts and choose one or many to chat with.

 - I, the client, should be able to block other users .

 - I, the client, should be able to see the chat history.

 - I, the client, should be able to upload images or files to others.

 - I, the client, should be able to read the transcription of the voice messages and should be able to search them.

 - I, an AI developer, should be able to access the data anonymized.

-## Achitect
+## Achitecture
 - TCP Peer to Peer network supports end-to-end communication.

 - Local database to store data (e.g.,MySQL).